 Since we only have one girl, the majority of our stuff is pink.
 Lots of pink.
 Tubs of pink.

-While we are thrilled to have a baby boy on the way, I realized that there were very few clothes I could repurpose for him.
+While we are thrilled to have a baby boy on the way, I realized that unless I want to dress him in pink and flowers (which I realize wouldn’t kill him, but not my particular style) there were very few clothes I could repurpose for him.
 I was trying to think of some creative ways to turn girl clothing into boy clothing when the idea of dyeing the clothes came to mind.
 Could I take pink stuff and turn it blue?
 Or brown?
 Or green???

 I got excited about the idea and went digging through my tubs of clothes to find some outfits I could try out my theory on.
 I found a few onesies and shirts that looked like they could potentially be boy clothes if another color.